 The school has procedures to resolve grievances and for the handling of complaints of harassment and bullying at work.
 The Headteacher and Governing Body are committed to investigate any such complaint.
-These procedures will be followed carefully and promptly in response to any such complaint.
-The first point of contact for any such complaint should be the Chair of Governors.
+These procedures will be followed carefully and promptly.
+The first point of contact should be the Chair of Governors.
 In addition, staff have the right to approach their professional association or trade union representative for support.